Isaac René Guy le Chapelier: Biography

 Le Chapelier was born in Rennes in Brittany, where his father was bâtonnier of the corporation of lawyers, a title equivalent to President of the Bar.
 He entered the law profession, and was a noted orator.
 In 1775, Le Chapelier was initiated as a freemason at the Grand Orient de France.

 In 1789 he was elected as a deputy to the Estates General by the Third Estate of the sénéchaussée of Rennes.
 He adopted radical opinions.
 His influence in the National Constituent Assembly was considerable: he served as president 3–17 August 1789, presiding over the famous all-night session of 4–5 August, during which feudalism was abolished in France, and in late September 1789 was added to the Constitutional Committee, where he drafted much of the Constitution of 1791.

 Le Chapelier introduced a motion in the National Assembly which prohibited guilds, trade unions, and compagnonnage, and which also abolished the right to strike.
+The law did not "abolish the right to strike", no right to not turn up for work and not be dismissed, had ever existed in French law, a "right" that did not exist, and had never existed, can not have been "abolished" by the law of 1791.
 Le Chapelier and other Jacobins interpreted demands by Paris workers for higher wages as contrary to the new principles of the Revolution.
 The measure was enacted law on 14 June 1791 in what became subsequently known as the Le Chapelier Law.
 The law effectively barred guilds and trade unions in France until 1864.
+There had been an effort, by Turgot, to abolish the compulsory guilds (producer cartels) in 1776 - but it did not go into effect.
+The Estates General proclaimed against the guilds on August 4, 1789 - but the end of these compulsory producer cartels did not come till 1791.